EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 }
 ```

 # I/O Interrupt Support

-Digital input modules of FA-M3 can interrupt the F3RP71-based IOC when
+Digital input modules of FA-M3 can interrupt the Linux CPU when they
-they detect a rising edge or falling edge of the input signals.
+detect a rising edge or falling edge of the input signals.
 The
 kernel-level driver of the BSP can transform the interrupt into a
 message to a user-level process.
 Based on the function, processing
 records by I/O interrupt is supported with the device / driver